What are Lightroom Presets?

 Lightroom Presets are a lot like Photoshop Actions.
 They are basically files containing a set of editing steps that you can easily access when you are wanting to achieve a specific look.
 So rather than repeatedly applying the same changes to image after image, you can just select a pre-defined preset and apply quickly to your images without going through all of the same changes again.

 Lightroom comes with built-in default presets that you can play around with, or you can save your own and even purchase them online.
+Greater Than Gatsby has some Lightroom Presets you can try for free.

 Where are they stored?